 You can keep costs down, though, which starts with great supplier relations, so make sure you shop around and look for those who offer bulk discounts.

-You’ll need to make everyone aware of your existence, and the good news is that, these days, you can make an awful lot of noise without spending a penny.
+You’ll want to make everyone aware of your existence for your launch.
+The good news is that these days, you can make an awful lot of noise without spending a penny.

 Insurance and licences